 - This is complicated somewhat by the fact that the Poupons are most likely enantiornithines, a group of birds which did perish in the K-Pg extinction.

-Given the show's Grand Finale, among other factors, it's highly unlikely the show will come back in any form.
+Given the show's Grand Finale, among other factors, it's highly unlikely the show will come back in any form, other than a complete reboot.
 But, at least according to this article, the producers have been in talks for a possible return.
 Despite airing about 30 years ago, much of its subject remains just as relevant today, if not more so.
 If indeed the Sinclairs and other dinosaurs once again roam, there will be certain changes that parallel current issues.

 - Taking place after "Changing Nature", the dinosaurs are forced to adapt to the colder climate.
 Referencing the COVID-19 Pandemic, many dinosaurs start catching colds and other illnesses and must commit to protective measures in public, with some arrogantly protesting against it.